moabukar/DevOps/README.md

 ### Certifications

+#### Note: These are just our personal recommendations of certifications that are currently in demand.
+They are not in order!
+Also note that these certifications alone do not guarantee your success in getting a role - they merely open doors for you and allow you to validate current/existing knowledge

 | Certificate  | Why? | Difficulty | Learning resources & links |
 | ------------- | ------------- | ------------- | ------------- |
 | AWS Certified Cloud Practitioner | New to the Cloud?
 Definitely recommend this one!!
 (AWS are currently the largest cloud-provider) | Easy | [AWS CCP course by Andrew Brown - FreeCodeCamp](https://www.youtube.com/watch?v=3hLmDS179YE) |